Friends To Liberty

 The Conservative Ecosphere

 There appears to be a correlation between the success of alternative conservative media, rising political influence and thriving traditional values.
 It is not all good news.
 The conservative media and culture space faces many challenges.
-In general, conservative voices lag in the cultural space, particularly art—classical painting, sculpture, opera, and ballet), but also in popular culture (such as film, music, and fiction).
+There are efforts to suppress conservative voices through content monitoring, lawfare, and de-plat forming.
+In general, conservative voices lag in the cultural space, particularly the high arts—classical painting, sculpture, opera, and ballet), but also in popular culture (such as film, music, and fiction).
 Nevertheless, conservatism is a growing force across the Western Hemisphere and Europe which still represent in many ways a common civilization space.
 Yet, Western conservativism is defined by lack orthodoxy and significant diversity.
 Further, the political, cultural, legal, and economic challenges vary greatly.
 Thus, the path to success in the media and cultural space is defined by particularism, some platforms, for example, developed by “trial and error,” others advanced with deliberate intentionality and a detailed understanding of their audience, competition, and obstacles to growth.

 Succeeding with Conservative Media

-Several media outlets were citied as both success in building audience and influence.
+Several media outlets were citied as both successes in building audiences and influence.
+They include:

 JUNGE FREIHEIT (https://jungefreiheit.de/).
 While not new, it is increasingly influential.
 Covering politics and culture is described as politically conservative, right-wing, and nationalistic and the "ideological supply ship of right-wing populism" in Germany.